Desdaemon/odoo-lsp/README.md

 cargo install --git https://github.com/Desdaemon/odoo-lsp
 ```

-Nightly binaries are also available for x64 platforms, please check [Releases] for the latest downloads.
+Nightly binaries are also available for some platforms, please check [Releases] for the latest downloads.

 ## Setup

-For usage instructions please check the [wiki] (in construction).
+For usage instructions please check the [wiki] (work in progress).

 ### VSCode

-> **Note**
-> odoo-lsp is under heavy development and requires some additional setup.
-> If you'd like to help, please file an issue or create a PR to help expedite the installation process!

-1. Ensure that you have `odoo-lsp` on your path (or define the SERVER_PATH environment variable pointing to one)
-2. Download the VSCode extension package from [Releases] (a file ending in .vsix)
-3. Open the **Command Palette** <kbd>Ctrl+Shift+P</kbd>, select **Extensions: Install from VSIX** and pick the file
-   you downloaded in step 2
+odoo-lsp is available from the Visual Studio Marketplace and the Open VSX Registry.
+Alternatively, you can grab the latest nightly builds from [Releases].

 ### Helix